-Rolling in for the first time, New Wave is a training and development project taking a small cohort of Heritage Open Days (HODs) organisers and coordinators through a structured programme focused around the development of new, innovative HODs events aimed specifically at 18-34 year olds.
+Rolling in for a second year, New Wave is a training and development project taking a small cohort of Heritage Open Days (HODs) organisers and coordinators through a structured programme focused around the development of new, innovative HODs events aimed specifically at young adults.

 Why are we doing this?